MintJoomla/MintJoomla.github.io/en/emerald/_posts/2013-01-01-create-payment-gateway.md

 ### INI

 This is language file.
-It will not work out of that directory, it have to be in language folder, but it will be used from there for instillation.
+It will not work out of that directory, it has to be in language folder, but it will be used from there for instillation.

 Example content is